RDS supports two access modes: standard mode and safe connection mode. This article describes their differences and how to switch between them.

 Click the ID of the instance to visit the Basic Information page.

-Select Database Connection in the left-side navigation pane to visit the Database Connection page.
+Select Connection Options in the left-side navigation pane.

 Click Confirm on the dialog box to switch the access mode.